samueljrains/samueljrains.com/README.md

 Here is my personal website, samueljrains.com

-I wrote the page (as a test) in python.
+I've rewritten my site utilizing several languages and plugins.
 It had originally been developed in PHP, but I went out on a limb to test my (minor) Python abilities.
-The code formatting might look kinda funky, but it's all there!
-I did this to expand my knowledge of Python in addition to what I already know of PHP.
+Now, the code base is primarily PHP but has some JavaScript, jQuery, and some AJAX for good measure.

 In the site, I used several JS and CSS package.
 Acknowledgments:
 * Bootstrap - <a href="https://github.com/twbs/bootstrap">Bootstrap</a>